How a narcissist negatively takes over your life.

 9. Arrogant.
 An exaggerated sense of their own abilities and behaviours.

-As they manipulate others from their idealisation, devaluation, discard and then the hoover stage.
+As narcissists manipulate others from their idealisation, devaluation, discard and then the hoover stage.
 With pity plays, silent treatments, gaslighting, projection, threats, making us feel insecure and crazy.
-It takes time for good-hearted people, who care and are kind to others to see what’s genuinely happening due to the narcissists covert, cruel and sometimes calculated games, by then we have to recover from not only the reality of the abuse that genuinely happened, also trauma bonding, anxiety, CPTSD, financial ruin and mental/ physical illnesses.
+It takes time for good-hearted people who care and are kind to others to see what’s genuinely happening due to the narcissists covert, cruel and sometimes calculated games by then.
+We have to recover from not only the reality of the abuse that genuinely happened but also trauma bonding, anxiety, CPTSD, financial ruin and mental/ physical illnesses.

 Seven ways they negatively infect our lives.

 - They invade all your relationship, they not only swoop in and sweep you off your feet, but they also do the same with all you’re friends and family, they are happy to go out with friends and family events at the start of the relationship.
 Slowly any outings or special occasions are ruined.
 Often leaving you in depths of despair And looking unhinged.
 They pick your friends and family off one by one, isolating you from support, and with some, they will shift your friends and family loyalty away from you, onto them.
 They are a virus that infects your relationship with others through triangulation, making you look crazy or merely getting you to walk on eggshells conform to their demands and fear going out.